magmarshh/TADWidth/README.md

 ## TADWidth_violinplot

+### Requirements
+- pandas
+- matplotlib
+- python >=  3.7
+- seaborn
+- statistics

 ### Usage
 ```{bash echo=FALSE}
 python TADWidth_violinplot.py --tad <juicer file(s)> --labels <plot label(s)> --figWidth <figure width> --figHeight <figure height> --output <path to violinplot output>

 ```
+### Parameters
+- --tad: **REQUIRED** TAD file(s) in juicer format (see [juicer arrowhead documentation](https://github.com/aidenlab/juicer/wiki/Arrowhead) for more information), WITHOUT a header row.
+If multiple TAD files are to be plotted on the same plot, enter TAD file paths separated by commas.
+- --labels: **REQUIRED** labels for violin plot(s) corresponding to the order given in the `tad` parameter.
+If multiple, separate with commas.
+- --output: **REQUIRED** file path to outputted violin plot in any matplot lib accepted format (see [matplotlib picture formats](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.savefig.html) for more info)
+- --figWidth: **OPTIONAL** figure width in integer format.
+Default is 7.
+- --figHeight: **OPTIONAL** figure height in integer format.
+Default is 7.

 ### Example